Resolving Metashape Batch Chunk Alignment Drift in Python: Diagnostic Workflows & Spatial Validation for Archaeological Datasets

 Spatial Validation & Tolerance Enforcement

 Post-alignment drift must be quantified before proceeding to dense cloud generation.
-Implement a strict validation routine that checks marker RMS error and transformation matrix scale integrity.
+Implement a strict validation routine that checks marker RMS error.

 Spatial Tolerances (Heritage-Grade):